pauldacus/sass_omega4_base/README.md

 Above 1080px: 3 6 3
 Below 1080px: 4 8

 Below 1080px, the right & left 3 width sidebar columns move to the left 4 width column, with left above the right sidebar.
+This is source independent.

 This sass file is intended for Drupal 7.x Omega4 themes using singularity grids.
 This assumption is reflected in the class names (.l-page, header.l-header, etc).
 Do not enable layout extensions in the Omega4 settings.